 Complementary tags are tags added by the cluster itself, such as 'vc_username' or 'vc_vmname.' and can be forwarded with the tags coming directly from sources.
 Complementary tags are always forwarded when Ingestion API is used.

 Transport Select a transport protocol for syslog.
 You can select UDP or TCP.

-- To control which events are forwarded, click Add Filter.
+- To control which logs are forwarded, click Add Filter.

-Select fields and constraints to define the desired events.
+Select fields and constraints to define the desired logs.
 Only static fields are available for use as filters.
-If you do not select a filter, all events are forwarded.
+If you do not select a filter, all logs are forwarded.
 You can see the results of the filter you are building by clicking Run in Interactive Analytics.

 Operator Description Matches Finds strings that match the string and wildcard specification, where * means zero or more characters and ? means zero or any single character.
 Prefix and postfix globbing is supported.

 For example, *test* matches strings such as test123 or my-test-run.